It’s all about mobility

-Yin yoga is a slow and static, passive practice whereby the response of the body can be very strong.
+Yin yoga is a slow and static, passive practice whereby the response of the body can be of a strong nature.
 Postures and are held for an extended period of time, anything from 2 to 5 minutes, and stretch and stimulate the connective tissue rather than the muscles.

-The beginning practitioner will experience the impact of a posture as ‘one big stretch or compression’, while over time one will learn to distinguish between muscle tissue and connective tissues and the impact on the skeleton.
-Regular and persistent practice will result in an increased flexibility of the hips, the pelvis (with an emphasis on the sacrum and the SI joint) and the (lower) spine.
+The beginning practitioner will experience the impact of a posture as ‘one big stretch or compression’, while over time one will learn to distinguish between impact on tissues and the skeleton.
+Regular and persistent practice will result in an increased flexibility of the hips, the pelvis – the hip joints, sacrum and SI joint- and the spine whereby we emphasise the lower spine.

 Yin yoga postures

-Yin yoga is suitable for beginners as the postures are fairly accessible and do not require a lot of the techniques otherwise used in other forms of yoga.
-We highly advise everybody to give Yin yoga a try by joining a class for trial or attending our introduction course.
-Only then will you find out how you can get the most out of this “quiet practice”!
+Yin yoga is suitable for beginners as the postures are fairly accessible and do not require a lot of the techniques otherwise applied in other forms of yoga.
+We advise everybody to give Yin yoga a try by joining a weekly class.

 (Yin) yoga Introduction